MC 121 Audio Production Basics (3)

 Students work collaboratively to shoot, direct and edit a narrative short or feature digital film production.
 This is an intense, hands-on course that requires each student to fulfill one of the key roles in the film production process.
 Fee.

 An in-depth review of capturing the sound of sports competition.
 This class will study current audio techniques in stereo and surround sound for television as well as discuss the emerging audio technologies.
 Students will explore how the story is enhanced by quality audio (online only).

 MCG 520 Design for Film, Television and Theatre (3)

 Students will explore how design influences storytelling by studying design concepts for film, television and theatre.
 They will learn how to analyze a script and create a design plan incuding costuming, sets and props.
 (Online only)

 MCG 521 Advanced Directing (3)

 This advanced directing course will be challenge students to hone their aesthetic and storytelling skills through the creation of a project.
 In addition, the course will examine advanced camera, storytelling, and actor coaching techniques.
-Prerequisites: MCG 511.
+Prerequisites: MCG 511 or equivalent.
 Fee.